SpiceJet, Credit Suisse AG tell SC they resolved financial dispute | Law-Order

 - India

-Low-cost airline SpiceJet and Swiss firm Credit Suisse AG on Thursday told the Supreme Court they have resolved their financial dispute.
-The apex court then permitted SpiceJet to withdraw its appeal against a Madras High Court verdict ordering that the airline is wound up on account of alleged non-payment of dues to Credit Suisse AG.
+SpiceJet and Swiss firm Credit Suisse AG Thursday told the Supreme Court about the resolution of their financial dispute which led to the withdrawal of an appeal by the low-cost airline against a Madras High Court verdict which had ordered its winding up due to alleged non-payment of dues to the Swiss firm.

+''There is a settlement which has taken place on May 23, 2022, as per the consent terms.
+In view of it, both the parties are satisfied with the settlement and want to withdraw the SLP (special leave petition) filed by the petitioner.

+''Accordingly, the application is allowed,'' an apex court bench comprising Chief Justice N V Ramana and Justices Hima Kohli and C T Ravikumar said in the order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)